History of Bookbinding

 the invention of the first codices between 100 and 200 CE

 The First Codices

-- A codice differs from a scroll in that it has pages, rather than being
+- Codices differ from a scroll in that they have pages, rather than being

-one long text, allowing texts to be made any length and greater ease finding
+one long text, allowing them to be made any length and permitting greater

-specific passages within the text.
-The first codices were made of a single
+ease finding specific passages within the text.
+The first codices were made

 - By 800CE codices evolved into multi-section books with several sections

 of folded pages, called signatures, and began using more complex methods

 of sewing and cover boards made of wood.
 These codices evolved in christian